-Emergency Medical Technician-Basic (EMT-Basic) 2018-2019 Catalog
+Emergency Medical Technician-Basic (EMT-Basic) 2019-2020 Catalog

-Award Granted Upon Completion: Certificate in EMT-Basic
+Award Granted Upon Completion: Credits/Contacts Required: 30/41 Major code: 04/467 Certificate in EMT-Basic

 The goal of the EMT-Basic Certificate program is to prepare graduates to demonstrate entry level competency in delivering safe care to patients on accident scenes and on transport by ambulance to the hospital under medical directions.
 The EMT has the emergency skills to assess a patient's condition and manage respiratory, cardiac, trauma and many medical emergencies.
 To assist the student in reaching this goal, the EMT-Basic Certificate program combines general education with program specific lecture, lab, and clinical courses.
 Upon successful completion of the certificate program, state licensing is performed through the State of Michigan Department of Community Health Division of Emergency Medical Services.
 A written exam is offered by the National Registry of EMTs and must be taken for licensure.
 The EMT-Basic Certificate program serves as Part 1 of the Associate of Applied Science - Paramedic program.
 In addition to successfully completing the EMT-Basic Certificate program, students must obtain an EMT license prior to being accepted into Part 2 of the AAS Paramedic Program.